yufeiwang63/cluster_tutorial/readme.md

 ## Instructions
 - Clone this repo.
 - Make sure you have an account on SEUSS.
-Please follow instructions here to obtain an account on the seuss cluster.
+Please follow instructions here to obtain an account on the seuss cluster: https://github.com/r-pad/wiki/wiki/Cluster%3A-Onboarding#get-permissions-to-use-the-cluster.
 - Modify the following variables in `chester/config.py`:
     - `SEUSS_HOME_FOLDER`: change to your home folder on seuss.
 Usually, this will be your andrew id.
     - `SEUSS_PROJECT_NAME`: change this to be the name of your project.
 A folder at `/home/your_andrew_id/projects/SEUSS_PROJECT_NAME` will be created to store your source code for the project (all code in the current folder will be copied to this directory on seuss).
 A folder at `/data/your_andrew_id/SEUSS_PROJECT_NAME/data/local/exp_prefix` will be created to store all outputs, logging of your experiments.
 For what `exp_prefix` means, keep reading.